weicong96/realtime-sg-bus-location/README.md

 |next_stop|Triggered by cron, query next stop status for all current buses|
 |current_stops|Triggered by cron, query all bus stops, will trigger clear_current|
 |clear_current|When current buses are refreshed but current buses is not empty|

+# Disclaimer
+As the accuracy of the data aggregrated is dependent on the Datamall API, the accuracy of the data presented may be affected by the accuracy of the data given.